 Our Amended and Restated Certificate of Incorporation provides that each director shall be elected at each annual meeting of stockholders for a term of one year.
 Our Amended and Restated Certificate of Incorporation also provides that our Board of Directors may elect directors to fill vacancies or newly created directorships from time to time.
-Our Board currently consists of the following ten directors: Michael H. Carrel, Mark A. Collar, Scott W. Drake, Daniel P. Florin, Regina E. Groves, B. Kristine Johnson, Mark R. Lanning, Karen N. Prange, Sven A. Wehrwein and Robert S. White, each of whose terms expire at this meeting.
-Ms. Prange and Mr. Florin were appointed by our Board to serve as directors effective December 4, 2019.
+Our Board currently consists of the following ten directors: Michael H. Carrel, Mark A. Collar, Daniel P. Florin, Regina E. Groves, B. Kristine Johnson, Karen N. Prange, Deborah H. Telman, Sven A. Wehrwein, Robert S. White and Maggie Yuen, each of whose terms expire at this meeting.